linode/docs/docs/applications/configuration-management/creating-your-first-chef-cookbook/index.md

 ### Apache Configuration

-With the virtual hosts files configured and your website enabled, configure Apache to efficiently run on your servers.
+With the virtual host files configured and your website enabled, configure Apache to efficiently run on your servers.
 Do this by enabling and configuring a multi-processing module (MPM), and editing `apache2.conf`.

 The MPMs are all located in the `mods_available` directory of Apache.
 In this example the `prefork` MPM will be used, located at `/etc/apache2/mods-available/mpm_prefork.conf`.
 If we were planning on deploying to nodes of varying size we would create a template file to replace the original, which would allow for more customization of specific variables.
 In this instance, a *cookbook file* will be used to edit the file.